-The NP is a community-led planning document, overseen by the Town Council, which will have the ability to influence development in Leamington Spa over the next twenty years or so.
-It is linked to and bound by the constraints of the Warwick District Council Local Plan which, it is hoped, will be adopted by Autumn 2017.
+The NP is a community-led planning document, overseen by the Town Council, which will have the ability to influence development in Leamington Spa over the next ten years.
+It is linked to and bound by the constraints of the Warwick District Council Local Plan which was adopted in September 2017.

 The NP can be used, for example, to: